 Even small amounts of water can cause foundation damage, mold growth, musty smells and damage to tools and furniture.
 Whether from a flood, a small leak or a just excess humidity, a wet basement creates some serious issues:

-- Mold and mildew: The growth of mold and mildew is what causes the familiar musty smell in basements and crawlspaces.
+- Mold and mildew: The growth of mold and mildew is what causes the familiar musty smell in damp basements and crawlspaces.
 However, mold also releases spores which can aggravate asthma and allergy conditions.
 In rare cases, exposure has even led to life threatening compilations in those with severe allergies or weakened immune systems.

-- Oxidation: High relative humidity in a basement can lead to rust on tools and other metal objects; damaging their appearance and performance.
+- Oxidation: High relative humidity in a damp basement can lead to rust on tools and other metal objects; damaging their appearance and performance.
 Excessive moisture in the air can also cause electronics to fail.
 If homeowners get a whiff of a musty smell, many items in the basement may be at risk.

 - Patch and seal: If the source of a leak is obvious and fairly small, homeowners can perform some patching and repairs on their own to prevent leaks.
 However, if cracks are widespread or there are signs that foundation damage has already occurred, it’s best to call a professional.